How to watch NFL in the UK | TV fixtures on Sky Sports, Channel 5 and BBC

 Your guide to watching the NFL 2020 season live on Sky Sports, BBC, Channel 5 and NFL Gamepass

-It won’t look quite the same, but the NFL is back in business with a fresh stack of fixtures live on UK TV screens this weekend.
+NFL burst back onto our UK TV screens at the weekend with a fresh slate of fixtures providing plenty of drama on Sunday evening and beyond.

-Super Bowl champions Kansas City Chiefs kicked off the season in fine style against the Houston Texans in the first Thursday Night Football game of the campaign.
+Patrick Mahomes and his Super Bowl-winning Kansas City Chiefs beat the Houston Texans in the season opener last Thursday as they begin the hunt for back-to-back titles.

-The remaining 30 NFL teams are gearing up for another long slog in 2020 with each team to sink their teeth into the action this weekend.
+Tom Brady got off to a losing start with the Tampa Bay Buccaneers against the New Orleans Saints, throwing for two touchdowns and two interceptions in a mediocre personal performance.

+His former team, the New England Patriots, recorded a win over Miami Dolphins despite a subdued performances from Cam Newton, while the Green Bay Packers defeated the Minnesota Vikings in a high-scoring 43-34 clash.

 Not every game will be shown live in the UK via standard broadcasters, but there will be more options than ever before following the announcement of NFL on Channel 5.